Comp211-FA24/lab-00/README.md

 #### Vim customization

 As mentioned, vim is highly customizable.
-Specifically, vim looks for settings in `~/.vimrc`.
+Specifically, vim looks for settings in `~/.vimrc` (`~` is your home directory).
 That file contains the line `set relativenumber`, which enables relative line numbering.

 To turn it off, simply comment that line out.
 However, recall from [earlier](#mounted-directory-mntlearncli) that in the container, changes to `~/.vimrc` won't persist.
 So, you must instead edit `/mnt/learncli/.vimrc`.
-When the container is entered, it automatically copies that file to `~/.vimrc`.
+When the container is entered, that file is automatically copied to `~/.vimrc`.

 #### File tree and EasyMotion

-The bottom of `.vimrc` explains how to open a file tree (via the plugin [NERDTree](https://github.com/preservim/nerdtree)), open tabs/windows, and how to use [EasyMotion](https://github.com/easymotion/vim-easymotion) (first [vim demo](#vim-demos)).
+The bottom of `~/.vimrc` explains how to open a file tree (via the plugin [NERDTree](https://github.com/preservim/nerdtree)), open tabs/windows, and how to use [EasyMotion](https://github.com/easymotion/vim-easymotion) (first [vim demo](#vim-demos)).

 <p align="center">
     <img src="https://i.imgur.com/KohWEi3.png">